openedx/open-edx-proposals/oeps/oep-0004-arch-oauth-scopes.rst

 * centralize legislation of authorization platform-wide, but federate and decentralize enforcement

 * avoid dictating technology and protocol choices, but have clear guidance for implementation practices

+See `Scope and Filter Implementation`_ for additional decisions around the implementation in Open edX.

 Motivation
 ==========